federicospagnolo/IES/README.md

 ## Code Contributors

 This work is part of the project MSxplain, and a pre-print is available at https://doi.org/10.48550/arXiv.2406.09335 (arXiv).
+The present work was also used in Spagnolo et al. (2025) to improve the lesion detection performance of the U-Net.

 ## Author